 Weightlifting places extreme loads on the rotator cuff muscles and tendons.
 Over time, repetitive overhead activities can lead to tendonitis, calcification or even partial or full-thickness tears.

 Generally, rotator cuff tendonitis causes pain in the front of the shoulder.
-The pain is more pronounced with specific exercises like incline bench press and military press.
+The pain is more pronounced with specific exercises, such as the incline bench press and military press.
 As the condition progresses, shoulder weakness and restricted range of motion can occur.

 Acromioclavicular joint degeneration